Icon of the Seas — Deck Plans, Live Tracker, Dining & Videos

 What makes Icon of the Seas unique compared to other Royal Caribbean ships?

-Icon features Royal Caribbean's newest innovations including Category 6 (the largest water park at sea), Thrill Island with Crown's Edge, and eight distinct neighborhoods.
-At 250,800 GT with up to 7,600 guests, it's currently the world's largest cruise ship with revolutionary design and features.
+Icon features Category 6 (the largest water park at sea as of 2026), Thrill Island with Crown's Edge, and eight distinct neighborhoods.
+At 248,663 GT with up to 7,600 guests, it is the world's largest cruise ship as of 2026, sharing the title with sister Star of the Seas.

 Which ships are in the same class as Icon of the Seas?